 Combining this corollary with our~\qnc$^0[\oplus]$ circuits for list-Hadamard given in Corollary~\ref{cor:qlisthad}, we obtain the second separation of complexity classes stated in Theorem~\ref{thm:separation}.

-The existence of the quantum circuits of Theorem~\ref{thm:qcircuit} and Corollary~\ref{cor:qlisthad} also follows from the Goldreich-Levin algorithm and the surprising fact that MAJORITY can be computed by a \qnc$^0[\oplus]$ circuit.
-This fact was proved by H{\o}yer and \v{S}palek~\cite{HoyerSpalek:2005} with one-sided error and by Takahashi and Tani~\cite{TakahashiTani:2013} with zero error.
-The above-mentioned classical hardness of MAJORITY thus already implies a separation between \ac$^0[\oplus]$ and \qnc$^0[\oplus]$, showing that despite its simplicity, the latter class of quantum circuits is remarkably powerful.\footnote{This fact was missed on by the authors when working on the present paper.
-We thank an anonymous referee for bringing it to our attention.} In the opposite direction, one can use the ideas behind the proof of Theorem~\ref{thm:sudan} to show that our quantum circuit from Corollary~\ref{cor:qlisthad} also gives a \qnc$^0[\oplus]$ circuit for MAJORITY, albeit not exact (see Section~\ref{sec:Sudan_quantum}).
+The existence of the quantum circuits of Theorem~\ref{thm:qcircuit} and Corollary~\ref{cor:qlisthad} also follows from the Goldreich-Levin algorithm and the surprising fact that MAJORITY can be computed by a \qnc$^0[\oplus]$ circuit~\cite{HoyerSpalek:2005, TakahashiTani:2013}.\footnote{The above-mentioned classical hardness of MAJORITY thus also implies a separation between \ac$^0[\oplus]$ and \qnc$^0[\oplus]$, showing that despite its simplicity, the latter class of quantum circuits is remarkably powerful.} However, whereas the circuit based on the Golreich-Levin algorithm depends on the error parameter~$\eps$ (which influences the size of the MAJORITY gates), our quantum circuit is constructed independently of~$\eps$.
+Moreover, a key enabling sub-routine in the H{\o}yer-\v{S}palek circuit for MAJORITY~\cite{HoyerSpalek:2005} is the powerful quantum fan-out gate (see below for further details).
+In our circuit for Corollary~\ref{cor:qlisthad}, we construct this gate explicitly using only classical parity gates and single- and two-qubit gates; these gates are native to many quantum architectures and as such, may give an easier way to implement quantum fan-out.
+In the opposite direction, one can use the ideas behind the proof of Theorem~\ref{thm:sudan} to show that our quantum circuit from Corollary~\ref{cor:qlisthad} also gives a \qnc$^0[\oplus]$ circuit for MAJORITY, albeit not exact (see Section~\ref{sec:Sudan_quantum}).

-Finally, we note that a key enabling sub-routine in the H{\o}yer-\v{S}palek circuit is the powerful quantum fan-out gate (see below for further details).
-In our circuit for Corollary~\ref{cor:qlisthad}, we construct this gate explicitly using only classical parity gates and single- and two-qubit gates.
-These gates are native to many quantum architectures and as such, may give an easier way to implement quantum fan-out.
+Finally, quantum list-decoding of classical error correcting codes was also studied in~\cite{Yamakami:2016}.
+The model considered there consists of a faulty quantum circuit that implements the encoding, which differs from our setting.